 - Interactions of liquids with nanomaterials, such as nanoparticles, nanotubes and atomically-thin two-dimensional materials (graphene, MoS2, etc.), with the objective of designing solvents for exfoliation and electrolytes for devices including supercapacitors, liquid-gated transistors and sensors.

 The main field of research is molecular thermodynamics, a combination of molecular simulations and experimental physical chemistry to study interactions, structure and dynamics of fluids, materials and their interfaces.

-Agilio Padua authored 140 scientific papers that were cited more than 9000 times in the literature (h-index 47).
-One of his papers was cited more than 1000 times, four more than 500 times.
+Agilio Padua authored 150 publications that were cited about 10 000 times in the literature (h-index 47).
+One of his papers was cited more than 1000 times, twenty more than 100 times.
 Some of his positions and awards are: